hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 15-20 minutes.***

-{% include tip.html content="To facilitate setting up the `systel` file, use our template (right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg) > *Save Link As...* > `~ /telemac/v8p1/configs/systel.cis-debian.cfg` > *Replace Existing*).
-Make sure to verify the  directories described in this section and replace the user name `ssc-deb` with your local user name in the provided `systel.cis-debian.cfg` file." %}
+{% include tip.html content="To facilitate setting up the `systel` file, use our template (no * by default AED2*): <br>Right-click on [this download](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian.cfg) > *Save Link As...* > `~ /telemac/v8p2/configs/systel.cis-debian.cfg` > *Replace Existing*.<br>Make sure to verify the  directories described in this section and replace the `USER-NAME` with your user name in the downloaded `systel.cis-debian.cfg` file.<br>To use *AED2*, [download oru alternative systel.cis-debian-aed2.cfg](https://raw.githubusercontent.com/Ecohydraulics/telemac-install-helpers/master/debian/systel.cis-debian-aed2.cfg) file." %}

 The configuration file will tell the compiler how flags are defined and where optional software lives.
-Here, we use the configuration file `systel.cis-debian.cfg`, which lives in `~/telemac/v8p1/configs/`.
+Here, we use the configuration file `systel.cis-debian.cfg`, which lives in `~/telemac/v8p2/configs/`.
 In particular, we are interested in the following section of the file:

 ```
 # _____                          ___________________________________